 The school follows an England and Wales based curriculum initially, with EYFS and IGCSEs.
 Note, Cranleigh Abu Dhabi offers IGCSE not GCSEs with the exceptions of Arabic Second Language, Fine Art and Dance due to the unavailability of suitable IGCSE courses.
 The difference between the international and UK based qualification has widened with recent reforms.
 Visit our curriculum page here for more information.

 Cranleigh Sixth Form has adopted the "Harkness style teaching" for its sixth form, which is a dialogue-based approach that allows students to further develop their independent thinking through tutorial style lessons around an oval table.

 There are currently around 1,200 students at Cranleigh, but the spread out feel of the campus and spacious buildings do not suggest large student numbers.
 Class sizes are small, with a maximum of 18 per class (throughout all phases of the school) according to information provided to WhichSchoolAdvisor.com.
-The single largest demographic within Cranleigh Abu Dhabi's student body is British (30%), followed by Emiratis (17%) and then Americans (13%).
+The single largest demographic within Cranleigh Abu Dhabi's student body is British (27%), followed by Emiratis (18%) and then Americans (13%).

-The 2017 ADEC report ranks the overall performance of the school as Very Good [note, Abu Dhabi schools are inspected once every two years], a rating that many observers felt the school was due previously.
+The 2018-19 ADEK report ranks the overall performance of the school as Outstanding [note, Abu Dhabi schools are inspected once every two years], a rating that many observers felt the school was due previously.
 As the report notes,